risapav/docker_sshd/README.md

 If you need to passdocker run -e ENV=value values, you need to write a short script to do the same before you start sshd -D and then replace the CMD with that script.

-## Clean up

-Finally, clean up after your test by stopping and removing the container, and then removing the image.

-    $ docker container stop test_sshd
-    $ docker container rm test_sshd
-    $ docker image rm sshd